adioshun/gitBook_DeepDrive/paper2015-deeppano.md

 ### 2.1 Panoramic View Construction

-To construct the panoramic view, the 3-D shape is projected onto the lateral surface of a cylinder whose axis is parallel to the principle axis of the 3-D shape.
-With the upright-orientation assumption, we simply set as the origin point and take z-direction as the orientation to obtain the principle axis.
-In our approach, is calculated by the weighted average of all triangles on the model mesh, where the weights are triangle areas.
 The projection process is illustrated in Fig. 2.
 We discretize the lateral surface of the cylinder by a dense grid of points, represented by their coordinates , where is the polar